-A popular offer that will appeal to the greatest number will often be ranked better in Google than high-end products without "aggressive" promotional dynamics.
-The example of Velobecane Electric Bikes is very telling on the query “electric bike” where they are 20th.
+A popular offer that will appeal to the greatest number will often rank better in Google than high-end products without “aggressive” promotional dynamics.
+The example of Velobecane Electric Bikes is very telling on the request “electric bike” where they are 20th.
 There is nothing that matches UX on this site except a great sales momentum .
 It's the basis of an e-commerce site, isn't it?

 UX and User eXperience in the website, what is it?